Fair Cardholder Agreement

 Your Card cannot be redeemed for cash.
 You may not use your Card for online gambling or any illegal transaction.

-Your assigned Account Number and the Issuer’s bank routing number can be used for arranging both direct deposits and recurring payments to merchants, internet service or other utility providers (“Merchants”).
+Your assigned Bank Account Number and the Issuer’s bank routing number can be used for arranging both direct deposits and recurring payments to merchants, internet service or other utility providers (“Merchants”).
 You may also arrange for recurring payments to Merchants using your Card Number or the bill pay services made available through our third-party service providers.

-To stop a recurring payment to a Merchant you have preauthorized to debit your Card Account, you must first contact the Merchant to request the recurring payment be cancelled.
+To stop a recurring payment to a Merchant you have preauthorized to debit your Card Account or Bank Account, you must first contact the Merchant to request the recurring payment be cancelled.
 If you have arranged for recurring payments to a Merchant using the bill pay services available through our third-party service providers, you should first contact the applicable third-party service provider to cancel the recurring payment.

-If the Merchant or bill payment service provider with whom you have arranged recurring payments from your Card Account is unable or unwilling to stop your payment, you can call us at 844-333-3107 or write us at: Fair, 10101 Southwest Freeway, Suite 570, Houston, TX 77074 to request a stop on such payment.
+If the Merchant or bill payment service provider with whom you have arranged recurring payments from your Card Account or Bank Account is unable or unwilling to stop your payment, you can call us at 844-333-3107 or write us at: Fair, 10101 Southwest Freeway, Suite 570, Houston, TX 77074 to request a stop on such payment.
 We must receive your request at least three (3) Business Days before the payment is scheduled to be made.
 Such a stop payment request will cancel a single, i.e., one (1), recurring payment.
 If you want to permanently stop all recurring payments to a specific Merchant, then we require you to put your request in writing and get it to us within fourteen (14) days after you tell us you want to stop such payments.
 There is a fee associated with each stop payment order you give.
 For information about the fee, see the section labeled “Fee Schedule.”

 If the recurring payments you make might vary in amount, the person you are going to pay will tell you the payment date and the amount of the payment ten (10) days before each payment is scheduled to take place.
 (You may choose instead to get this notice only when the payment would differ by more than a certain amount from the previous payment, or when the amount would fall outside certain limits that you set.)